dvirgiln/dvirgiln.github.io/_posts/2019-02-11-nested-form-validation-using-cats.md

 ```
 In the previous code it has been modeled a hotel property listing.
 Obviously we could have model a form validator based on one big validator that validates all the different values of the nested elements.
 But the solution is not quite clean and its quite coupled.
 For instance the address case class could be used in other parts of our code as part of other class.

-The main objective of this article is to show a good example that solves the problem of a composition of validators using Cats Applicative functor combined with the Validated monad.
+The main objective of this article is to show a good example that solves the problem of a composition of validators using Cats Applicative functor combined with the Validated functor.

 Let's review what it is exactly the syntax of the Applicative functor: